gustavostuff/boinboin/README.md

 ### Mathematically accurate bouncing ball (WIP)

 BoinBoin is a small library to handle a mathematically (not physically) accurate bouncing ball (or balls) inside a closed box.
 This can be used as a base for a variety of games or prototypes.
+There are plans to port this to JS.

 ![](https://i.postimg.cc/NM7xZS7q/boinboin-square-bounce-optimized-2.gif)